 Working, backwards, it became obvious that she had absorbed a MASSIVE quantity of demethylmercury, four times the lethal dose.
 She was as good as dead from the moment of the spill.
 In fact at one point her blood mercury levels were likely to be 16,000 times the upper limit of normal, it was calculated.

 It was discovered later the dimethylmercury does, in fact, diffuse through the type of disposable latex gloves KW wore that day, and it does so within seconds.
-The small exposure, equivalent to a few drops absorbed into her skin, embedded into her body and cause delayed onset of cerebral disease.
+The small exposure, equivalent to a few drops absorbed into her skin, embedded into her body and caused delayed onset of cerebral disease.

 In view of the dismal prognosis and after more than three months of trying everything they could do to saver her, the patient’s advance directives were followed, and she was left to die peacefully on June 8, 1997, 298 days after exposure.